saeedvaziry/laravel-async/README.md

 It provides a simple Laravel Console Command that unserializes your code and runs it in the background of the OS.

-Do note, because we do not wait for the async code to finish, you should read/write the results of the async code using other ways, e.g. through a database.
+Do note, because we do not wait for the async code to finish, if you need to know the results of your async code, you should read/write the results using other ways, e.g. through a database.

 ## Supported OS